Literary Fiction Genres

 Courtroom mysteries are often set in England, and much of the drama takes place within the walls of that ultra-formal environment.
 P.D.
 James's "Commander Dalgliesh" tales fit this bill.
 Erle Stanley Gardner's "Perry Mason" franchise is the dominant American example, and Mary E. Martin's "Osgoode Trilogy" another.

-Police Procedural (forensic, futuristic, serial killer, stalker, etc.)
+Police Procedural (forensic, futuristic, Nordic, serial killer, stalker, etc.)

 This is a vast descriptive category.
 The protagonist is a police detective (or team of officers and technicians) who is tasked with catching fiendishly clever killer(s).
 Usually the story switches back and forth between the viewpoint of the investigator(s) and the criminal(s) as the crime spree continues.
-Lawrence Treat's 1945 novel V as in Victim, and Hillary Waugh's 1952 Last Seen Wearing, are early examples.
+Lawrence Treat's 1945 novel V as in Victim is an early example.
 Real-life policeman Joseph Wambaugh used his experience to write The New Centurions and several other novels.
-Jack Webb's 1951 series Dragnet was followed by numerous similar TV shows.
+Jack Webb's 1951 series Dragnet pioneered the way for genre TV shows such as Columbo.

 Barry Longyear's "Jaggers and Shad" stories feature two British detectives who, in a high-tech future, have their minds transferred into a variety of animal bodies, most notably a gorilla and mallard duck.